day8/re-frame/docs/FAQs/LoadOnMount.md

 effects of the user's request.
 It might:
   1. change application state so the panel is shown
   2. further change application state so that a "twirly busy" thing is shown
-  3. issue a database query
+  3. issue a database query or open a websocket

 Also, remember that events should model "user intent", like "I'd now like to view overdue items".
-Be sure to never model events like "load overdue items from database" because that's just a low level operation which might be performed in the service of fulfilling the user's intent.
+Be sure to never model events like "load overdue items from database" because that's just a low level operation performed in the service of fulfilling the user's intent.

 There's a useful effect handler available for HTTP work: